 From an SEO perspective, you usually want to see a domain diversity of no less than 10% (i.e. 100 links from 10 domains), though higher is usually better.
 All other factors being equal, the site with the larger number of linking root domains would almost always rank higher.
 That said, in the case of extremely high quality sites, an acceptable domain diversity could be as little as 2%.

 If you are looking to build links, content marketing is going to be your best bet.

 Step #21: Authority and trust

 Similar to Google PageRank, there is a metric called Domain Authority.
-In essence it ranks websites from 0 to 100.
-Anywhere from 40 to 70 is good and anything above 70 is great.
+It ranks websites from 0 to 100.
+Anywhere from 40 to 70 is good, and anything above 70 is great.

 Typically the higher your domain authority, the higher you will rank on search engines.
 The best way to increase this is to build links from as many unique domains as possible… and ideally from ones with high domain authority.

-Just like step 20 above, you can build links through content marketing.
+Just like in Step #20 above, you can build links through content marketing.